ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 Adds fight.
 Kill the adds as called out and don't fall off by making sure you are grasped when necessary.

 ## Madness of Deathwing
+* Pre-pull set here but we don't drop FE until the final Corrupter.

-There is an extra button on this fight as well on a 30 second cd.
+* There is an extra button on this fight as well on a 30 second cd.
 Use the same macro above to activate it.